 PLAB 1 validity and English language evidence

-To reflect the impact the coronavirus pandemic has had across the world, we’re being more flexible with both the English language evidence required to sit our PLAB 1 test, and the validity of PLAB 1.
+To reflect the impact the coronavirus pandemic has had across the world, we’re being more flexible with both the English language evidence required for registration, and the validity of PLAB 1.

 PLAB 1 validity